-How to Write a Journal: 6 Tips
+How to Write a Journal: 6 Tips to Get Started

 4. Preserve the writer's history

-When you are dead and a famous writer, your journals will give your readers insight into how you thought and what your life was like.
+When you are dead and a famous writer, your journals will give your readers insight into your life, thoughts, and process.

 You may never sell more than one hundred copies of your book, you may never publish your writing, or your journals may only be read by the mice that crawl through your basement.
 Or your journals will be read by zombies after the zombie apocalypse, sharing insight into your life and daily routines.